1933 - Dean Frank L. Martin was named by the Board of Curators on August 24, 1933 to succeed Dean Walter Williams.

 1995 - Lee Hills Hall dedicated - New home of the Columbia Missourian, the Missourian Newspaper Library, the Photojournalism department and the Magazine department are housed.
 Ground breaking and other building info.

 1998 - During the fall semester the Association for Education in Journalism and Mass Communication Accreditation team visited the Journalism School.
 The final summary report recommended reaccredidation and cited among other strengths "excellent library resources in the Journalism Library and Freedom of Information Center" and praised excellent library staff.
-That same report strongly stated that "facility for the library was in desperate need of expansion and rennovation" and this weakness needed to be corrected before the next accreditation visit in 2004.
+That same report strongly stated that "facility for the library was in desperate need of expansion and renovation" and this weakness needed to be corrected before the next accreditation visit in 2004.
 Work to obtain funding became a high priority to fix this before their next visit.

 1999 - Dean Earl English in the Journalism Library for dedication ceremony of the Earl English Graduate Studies Center.